Study Finds I-SNP Engagement Linked to Increased Hospice Utilization in Nursing Homes with 50 or More Beds

 More research is needed to understand the nature of the relationship between I-SNPs and hospice and whether specific efforts are needed to improve coordination between the two programs, particularly in smaller nursing homes.

 The study, which was published in the Journal of the American Geriatrics Society, is available here.
+The research was funded by the Patrick and Catherine Weldon Donaghue Medical Research Foundation.

 Contact: Karen Lipson, email@example.com, 518-867-8383 ext.
 124